 With these basic types of units we have covered types by their order in what I think a more practical methodology.
 Order means how men would arrange themselves according to their function.
 A heavy infantry unit would be in close order or 4 F.P.S.
 I assign their morale and combat values accordingly.
 So with this said if you can stand to continue, so can I.

-To the left in the photo we have a 4 F.P.S. stand cut in half.
+A 4 F.P.S. stand cut in half.
 These can be used either in column, one behind the other or placed one stand beside the other.
 When placed side by side their frontage is the same as it would normally be used.
 This gives players the ability to do a lot of really tactical things.
 It also permits players to even up lines.
 This is applicable to both medium and heavy infantry.
 I always have to mention this in scenario demo games to clarify half stands of 2 figures close order are not 2 F.P.S. or light infantry.
-On the left of the photo is the traditional 4 F.P.S. use of stands.
 Another plus is the removal of figures.
 When two whole figures have become casualties they are easily removed and the need for casualty caps is reduced.

 Let us now look at 3 F.P.S.
-These figures can also be mounted in what is a much unusual method.
+These figures can also be mounted onto stands or bases in what is a much unusual method.
 Here we cut the stands into thirds and not halves.
 Again this gives more latitude tactically as well as providing a way to even out units with stands of 3 F.P.S.

-Above we have a Roman unit of heavy infantry mounted 3 F.P.S. on their left is a heavy cavalry figure who is a leader figure.
+For example a Roman unit of heavy infantry mounted 3 F.P.S.
+A heavy cavalry figure who is a leader figure can be mounted as an individual figure one third of a loose order cavalry stand.
 Both leader and foot are loose order-3 F.P.S.
 Now let us start cutting things up.

-Let us go on to skirmish units commonly called LI or light infantry.
-Below are Roman velvets who usually took position in front of the Roman first line of hastati and then retired back to the triarii.
-On the right is single stand of 2 F.P.S.
-To the left is a stand cut in half.
-Both are the same thing but much more flexible for playing a game.
+Let us go on to skirmish units commonly called LI or light infantry, what I call open order.
+Roman velvets who usually took position in front of the Roman first line of hastati and then retired back to the triarii.
+A single stand of 2 F.P.S. are typical when using open order light infantry.
+These are much more flexible for playing a game whether they are open order or close order using half stands.

 In the Roman army at this time each legion was assigned a wing or ala of cavalry.
 These ala were composed of squadrons of 32 mounted men grouped into one unit.
 There were about 300 mounted men in the ala give or take 10 or 20.
 Like the infantry these can be mounted on stands as 3 F.P.S.
 Likewise these stands can be cut for purposes of tactics and casualty removable.
 I like to cut the stands by thirds.
 A two third (2 figures) and a third with one figure.
 Here is an ala.

 We deal with cavalry in the same way.
-However in Classical Hack there are no 4 F.P.S.
-Players are free to use cavalry mounted that way but I think cavalry in loose order best suits historical use in regard to gaming.
+However in Classical Hack there are no 4 F.P.S. mounted units.
+Players are free to use cavalry mounted that way, 4 figures per stand, but I think cavalry in loose order best suits historical use in regard to gaming.
 But then who am I to deny 4 F.P.S. mounted?
 In Classical Hack we count up figures for everything anyway.

-Models are a different story and are always mounted on single stands with a frontage of 2-3/8 th inches or 60mm.
-These can be grouped tow gather to make units of chariots, elephants or artillery.
+Models are a different story and are always mounted on single stands with a frontage of 2-3/8 inches or 60mm.
+These can be grouped together to make units of chariots, elephants or artillery.
 More on that later.